-- Student is not allowed to enter the exam hall without either KFUPM ID or Saudi/Iqama ID card. - > Students are not allowed to carry mobile phones and smart watches to the exam halls. - Students must take the exam in the place assigned to them.
+- Student is not allowed to enter the exam hall without either KFUPM ID or Saudi/Iqama ID card. - Students are not allowed to carry mobile phones and smart watches to the exam halls.

-Exam Questions: The questions of the exams are based on the examples, homework problems, and exercises in the textbook.
+Exam Questions: The questions of the exams are based on examples, homework problems, and exercises in the textbook.

 Cheating in Exams: Cheating or any attempt of cheating by use of illegal activities, techniques and forms of fraud will result in a grade of DN in the course along with reporting the incident to the higher university administration.

-Cheating in exams includes (but is not limited to)
+Cheating in exams include: (but is not limited to)

 - > Looking at the papers of other students

 - > Talking to other students

-- ➤ Using mobiles or any other electronic devices including Smart Watch
+- > Using mobiles or any other electronic devices including Smart Watch